tfslabs/curl-gnu-windows/README.md

-# GNU Windows Extension
+# CURL Extension

-This template helps a lot in building docs and understanding GNU Windows Extension source code, building and other related documents
+CURL Extension is a free and easy-to-use client-side URL transfer library

 ## Build this library